China says won't resort to strong stimulus but will keep liquidity ample

 [BEIJING] China's central bank said on Tuesday that it will not resort to strong stimulus to support the slowing economy but will keep liquidity reasonably ample and offer more help to companies which are having trouble obtaining financing.

-The rare central bank news conference follows a spate of weaker readings from the world's second-largest economy in recent months, a sharp drop in its yuan currency against the dollar and a plunge in Chinese stock markets.
+The rare central bank news conference follows a spate of weaker readings from the world's second-largest economy in recent months, a sharp drop in the yuan against the dollar and a plunge in Chinese stock markets.

 With China's economy cooling and the impact of US trade tariffs still to be felt, its policymakers are shifting their priorities to reducing risks to growth.